“Hanging Judge” becomes memorialized in Fort Smith

 FORT SMITH, Ark.
-(KNWA) — The City of Fort Smith honored Judge Isaac C. Parker, on October 17.
+(KFTA) — The City of Fort Smith honored Judge Isaac C. Parker, on October 17.

 Judge Isaac C. Parker, known as the hanging judge, sat on the bench of the United States District Court for the Western District of Arkansas over a century ago and now a statue of him is a centerpiece of Gateway Park in Downtown Fort Smith.